- Things to Do

 Take a moment to step inside the International Building lobby.
 Interestingly the building was originally intended to be the Deutsche Haus as part of a complex of buildings dedicated to certain European countries, and in fact, much of the steel within the International Building was manufactured in Germany during the early Nazi period.
 However, rapidly growing anti-German sentiment at that time resulted in a re-naming of the building.

 When coming back out of the International Building be sure to take advantage of a postcard photo moment- with Atlas in the foreground and St. Patrick’s Cathedral in the background.
 It will likely convince you that no part of the complex’s design was by accident or whimsical.
-And some have speculated that the giant mythological figure directly across the street from the cathedral was in a way expressing defiance towards the Catholic Church.
+Some have speculated that the placement of the giant mythological figure directly across from the cathedral was a show of defiance towards the Catholic Church.

 Turn right and walk south across 50th St.